|Location||Kalamazoo, Michigan US map|

 |Range||100 Miles (160 Kilometers)|

 This is at ~50 mph, level terrain, warm temperatures, no payload or accessories, but with a generous reserve.
-Looks like ~80 miles of range at highway speed in the summer or city speeds in the winter.
+Looks like ~80 miles of range at highway speed in the summer or city speeds in an average winter.

 |Watt Hours/Mile||200 Wh/Mile |